danwerner21/6x0x-DOS65/README.md

 The following pieces of optional equipment are supported:
- *  ECB backplane
+ *  ECB backplane -- to fit in an ATX case, see the specially designed backplane at XXXX))
  *  DSKY [V1](https://retrobrewcomputers.org/doku.php?id=boards:ecb:dsky:start) or [V2](https://retrobrewcomputers.org/doku.php?id=boards:ecb:dskyng)
  *  [Disk Controller V3](https://retrobrewcomputers.org/doku.php?id=boards:ecb:diskio-v3:start)

-See XXX for more information.
+See XXXX for more information.

 ### Jumper Settings
 See the Retrobrew computers Wiki [here](https://retrobrewcomputers.org/doku.php?id=boards:sbc:6x0x-atx-6u:start) for instructions on setting the jumpers for your particular hardware configuration.
-Note that as this version of DOS/65 uses the MMU, it is important that there is no jumper on K17,XJ6 is jumpered from 1 to 3 (no pin 2), xk1 is on 5&6 and finally, pin 2 of xk2 is jumpered to GND (not 1 or 3).
+Note that as this version of DOS/65 uses the MMU, it is important that:
+ * there can be is no jumper on K17
+ * XJ6 must be is jumpered from 1 to 3 (no pin 2)
+ * xk1 is on 5&6
+ * pin 2 of xk2 must be jumpered to GND (not 1 or 3)

  Also, to utilize floppy drives with DOS/65 the CPU must be running at 2Mhz or better.

 ### Building the system